vishvAsa/AgamaH/AryaH/hinduism/branches/meta/cult-competition/tolerance/apologetics.md

 Not kulottunga -

-> " the chola king krimikantha was most probably not kulottunga I but one of the usurpers who rules before kulottunga.
-Kulottunga I was not anti vaishnava.
-He worshipped narasimha very much with great devotion as per his own inscriptions.."
+> the chola king krimikantha was most probably not kulottunga I but one of the usurpers who rules before kulottunga.
+It was some nameless bastard who had usurped the chola throne after death of Adirajendra and before kulottunga consolidated his power.
+>
+> Kulottunga I was not anti vaishnava.
+He worshipped narasimha very much with great devotion as per his own inscriptions.
+>
+> Not AdirAjendra either (as proposed separately by nIlakaNTha & jayashrI).
+>
+> -RL

 The above was an exception to the general norm of supreme mutual tolerance - it is wrong to generalize it.

 ### Govindaraja of chidambaram
 - Removal of govindarAja idol out of chidambaram temple complex.

+> Being told that it was the shrine of Govinda Raja lying there, he replied smartly that the place for the lying of Vishnu was not the [[43]] front yard of the temple of Naṭarāja, his favourite deity, but the sea, and ordered therefore that the Vishnu image might be cast into the sea.
+The order was probably carried out literally.
+This could have been only somewhere about A.D.
+1135 or 1136, the year of acession of Kulottunga II.

-- Claim: "during the reign of Kulothunga Chola-II, a Saivite, the idol of Govindaraja Perumal was dumped in the sea.
+> "during the reign of Kulothunga Chola-II, a Saivite, the idol of Govindaraja Perumal was dumped in the sea.
 When it was reinstalled later by a chieftain of the Vijayanagar empire, as many as 20 Dikshitars committed suicide as a mark of protest."
-- "In another movie, Dasavataram, Kamal Hassan portrays the Śaivas and the Śaiva king Kulöttuṅga Chöḷa as religious fanatics who persecuted the Vaiṣṇavas.
-Kulöttuṅga is also portrayed as a selective iconoclast who casts away the mūrti of Śri Gövindarāja from the Chidambaram Temple into the sea, an anachronistic claim first made in a late medieval work by the Śaiva partisan Oṭṭakkūttar.
-Epigraphic evidence confirms that Kulöttuṅga patronized numerous Vaiṣṇava temples making it unlikely that he could have been intolerant towards Vaiṣṇavism.
-In all likelihood, this claim was no more than a literary fiction by the partisan Oṭṭakkūttar amplified by later Vaiṣṇava hagiographers in the milieu of the non-violent Śaiva-Vaiṣṇava rivalry." \- KV.

 ### mAmallapuram vandalisms/ take-overs by vaiShNava-s
 - Target examples